 2. Harmful for the local producers

-Most of the local producers have failed to compete with the MNCs so, either they hve sold their units to MNCs or have been wiped off.
+Most of the local producers have failed to compete with the MNCs so, either they have sold their units to MNCs or have been wiped off.

 3. Harmful for Economic Equality

-- MNCs are interested in setting up industries in particular region and hence those regions develop very rapidly and other regions remain under developed.
+- MNCs are interested in setting up industries in a particular region and hence those regions develop very rapidly and other regions remain underdeveloped.

 - As MNC’s pay more salaries & perks, it creates gap between the local employers & those of MNC’s.

 - The corporation makes all efforts to bring to power in the host country a political party that is favorably inclined to them.